-To complete the Matrix, there are the three central Keys.
-These are critical points of balance or tension between opposing forces in the psyche:
+In completing the test, the three central Keys represent critical points of balance or tension between opposing forces in the psyche:

 Station represents the balance or tension between the inner and outer tendencies of Soul and Persona.

-Battle represents the balance of tension between the progressive and regressive tendencies of Giant and Dwarf.
+Battle represents the balance or tension between the progressive and regressive tendencies of Giant and Dwarf.

-Destiny represents final resolution.
-Specifically it is the balance or tension between the form of Station and and the force of Battle.
+Destiny represents a final resolution.
+Specifically it is the balance or tension between the static form of Station and the dynamic force of Battle.

 The following table summarises the archetypal principles and primary psychological indications of the Watchword Keys.

 |SOUL||Inwardness||Basic inner personality|

 |PERSONA||Outwardness||Basic Outer personality|